google/styleguide/pyguide.md

 Use `TODO` comments for code that is temporary, a short-term solution, or good-enough but not perfect.

-`TODO`s should include the string `TODO` in all caps, followed by the name, e-mail address, or other identifier of the person or issue with the best context about the problem referenced by the `TODO`, in parentheses.
+`TODO` items should include the string `TODO` in all caps, followed by the name, e-mail address, or other identifier of the person or issue with the best context about the problem referenced by the `TODO`, in parentheses.
 A comment explaining what there is to do is required.